-Limits for non-high rated counterparties are detailed at Appendix 6.
+Limits for non-high rated counterparties and non-rated building societies are detailed at Appendix 6.

-- 6.27 The Commissioner has also set appropriate limits for non-specified investments with "high" rated deposit takers and UK Local Authorities where investments can be out to a maximum of 3 years.
-The Commissioner's approved limits for the "high" credit rating for deposit takers are set out at 6.17 above and investment limits are detailed at Appendix 6. - 6.28 The credit ratings will be monitored as follows: - All credit ratings are reviewed weekly.
-In addition, the Commissioner has access to Fitch, Moody's and Standard and Poor's credit ratings and is alerted to changes through its use of the Link Asset Services creditworthiness service.
-On-going monitoring of ratings also takes place in response to ad-hoc e-mail alerts from Link Asset Services. - If counterparty's or deposit scheme's rating is downgraded with the result that it no longer meets the Commissioner's minimum criteria, the further use of that counterparty/deposit scheme as a new deposit will be withdrawn immediately. - If a counterparty is upgraded so that it fulfils the Commissioner's criteria, its inclusion will be considered for approval by the CFO.

-6.29 Sole reliance will not be placed on the use of this external service.
+- 6.28 The credit ratings will be monitored as follows: - All credit ratings are reviewed weekly.
+The Commissioner has access to Fitch, Moody's and Standard and Poor's credit ratings and is alerted to changes through its use of the Capita Asset Services creditworthiness service.
+On-going monitoring of ratings also takes place in response to ad-hoc e-mail alerts from Capita Asset Services. - If a counterparty's or deposit scheme's rating is downgraded with the result that it no longer meets the Commissioner's minimum criteria, the further use of that counterparty/deposit scheme as a new deposit will be withdrawn immediately. - If a counterparty is upgraded so that it fulfils the Commissioner's criteria, its inclusion will be considered for approval by the CFO. - 6.29 Sole reliance will not be placed on the use of this external service.
 In addition the Commissioner will also use market data and information on government support for banks and the credit ratings of government support.